Margaret Isabel McHenry: Children, Widowhood & Family Residences

+McHenry's son, Charles Roderick McHenry, married Georgiana McGreevy, daughter of prominent civil servant and engineer Charles William McGreevy, on 2 June 1922 at St. Joseph's Church in Ottawa, where the McHenry family had donated several stained-glass windows.
+The wedding reception was a noted society event and held at the 660,000-square-foot Château Laurier.

 Catholic Women's League of Canada

 The Catholic Women's League (CWL) was founded by Margaret Fletcher in 1906 and its Canadian offshoot, the Catholic Women's League of Canada (CWLC), was founded in 1920 by Katherine Hughes.
-McHenry was a founding member and received regular committee appointments starting in 1923 and then was elected treasurer in 1926.
+McHenry was a founding member and received regular committee appointments starting in 1923.

+Margaret Isabel's son Charles Roderick McHenry in New York City, photographed in 1899 by Mrs. J. B. Lewis.

+At the League's 1924 national convention in Edmonton, McHenry was seated at the head table for the closing banquet with Lieutenant Governor of Alberta Robert Brett, Archbishop Henry Joseph O'Leary and national officers of the League, and delivered the toast to "Our Men."
+She was elected treasurer in 1926 and vice-president in 1927.
 In 1928, McHenry was part of a Canadian Papal Delegation from Montreal visiting Rome, Lourdes, and Lisieuk who received a Papal blessing from Pope Pius XI.

-In 1927 McHenry was elected as vice-president and was then elected president on 16 October 1930 by a majority of 300 delegates following a three day convention held in Kingston, Ontario.
+McHenry was elected president of the Catholic Women's League of Canada on 16 October 1930 by a majority of 300 delegates following a three day convention held in Kingston, Ontario.
 The election corresponded with the league's tenth annual convention and was opened by the Archbishop of Kingston Michael Joseph O'Brien.
-That same year, McHenry received a Papal Audience with Pope Pius XI, alongside her daughter Margaret Isabelle McDonald, in the Apostolic Palace, Vatican City.

 As president, McHenry chaired the multi-day 11th Annual CWLC Conference beginning on 21 October 1931 in Prescott, Ontario, and gave the opening remarks.
 During the second day of the conference, leadership of the CWLC travelled by motorcade to the McHenry family compound on the St. Lawrence River where a banquet was held and described as "the most enjoyable and successful functions ever held under the auspicious of the League."
 A vocal supporters of Mrs. McHenry's presidency was Mrs. Grace Elliott Trudeau, wife of businessman Charles-Émile Trudeau and mother of Canadian Prime Minister Pierre Trudeau.

 Philanthropy

+During the First World War, McHenry was involved in wartime charitable work.
+In 1916, she was elected second vice-president of the Women's Patriotic League in Brockville.

 McHenry was a longtime benefactor of the CWLC, which coincided with her formal roles in the League.
-Additionally, she was a regular donor of the Girl Guides of Canada, the national Guiding association of Canada, and provided scholarships to Catholic school students in the Walkerville Ontario School District.
+She was a regular donor to the Girl Guides of Canada and provided scholarships to Catholic school students in the Walkerville, Ontario School District.